shecodez/holospace-js/README.md

 # HoloSpace
+## ⚠️ This project has moved to https://github.com/shecodez/holospace and will be on hiatus until NUXT 3 (https://nuxtjs.org/).

 ### the final 'chat'tier

 ### Live Demo

 The application is hosted on Heroku.
-Check out the live demo at https://holospace.herokuapp.com
+Check out the live demo at ~~https://holospace.herokuapp.com~~ with the change to mongodb on heroku it doesnt work anymore.

 ## My Thoughts